- Live Rates

 If you are interested in purchasing an investment property, be sure to consult with your trusted home mortgage professional to discuss financing options for your specific situation.

 Are you considering buying a home sometime soon?
 Sammamish Mortgage can help.
 We are a local mortgage company serving the broader Pacific Northwest region, including Washington state, Idaho, Colorado, and Oregon.
-We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria.
+We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria since 1992.
 Please contact us if you have any questions or are ready to start the mortgage application process.